GandhiCloudLab/mcm-monitoring-configuration-for-usecase-web-ui-responding-slow/readme.md

 Enter the parameters as highlighted.

-- Here the `sender name` attribute value refers to the `synthetic test` we created in the previous step.
+- Here the `sender name` attribute value refers to the `synthetic test` that we created in the previous step.
-- Here the `summary` attribute value refers to the `threshold` we created in the previous step.
+- Here the `summary` attribute value refers to the `threshold` that we created in the previous step.

 <img src="images/011-event-response-1.png">
 <img src="images/011-event-response-2.png">